Wolf480pl/inve/README.md

 Virtualenv activator that you don't source, it just execs its argv (or $SHELL)

-Inspired by [this excellent gist by datagrok][datagrok-gist] that explained why `bin/activate` is wrong that I've seen years ago and lost the link to it.
+Inspired by [this excellent gist by datagrok][datagrok-gist] that explained why `bin/activate` is wrong.

 ## Installing